-If corporate reporting is to shift to communicate with an ever wider audience, there is also a very significant question of whether the difference between the wider audience and the legal, regulatory or audit definition of the audience (i.e. solely shareholders) needs to be addressed.
-Already there is a gap between legal requirements, many of which focus solely on the shareholder, and reporting, that is in concept designed for a wider capital market user group and is in fact used by a much wider audience.
+Companies should not produce separate reports for different stakeholder groups wider capital market user group and is in fact used by a much wider audience.
 Current annual reports are typically addressed to company's shareholders, as are the reports of auditors on the company's financial statements.
 However, reports increasingly include information primarily aimed at meeting the needs of other stakeholders, in the form of more information than would be necessary if only the needs of capital providers were to be addressed.